-- As mentioned in the Course Requirements and Assignments, this course will contain one introductory discussion, two quizzes, four homework, one Mid-Term of and one Final Term.
-The individual weights of these are mentioned above under Course Requirements and Assignments. - Students' grades will be determined based on the overall percentage obtained across the introductory discussion, homework, Quizzes, Mid-term, Final-term.
+- As mentioned in the Course Requirements and Assignments, this course will contain quizzes, homework, Mid-Term, and Final Term Exam.
+The individual weights of these are mentioned above under Course Requirements and Assignments. - Students' grades will be determined based on the overall percentage obtained across all of the mentioned above.
 The benchmarks of the grades are mentioned in the table below.